Home Compare AR vs CTRA

 Stability

-On stability, Coterra Energy Inc. ranks near the top of the group; Antero Resources Corporation sits in the weaker half.
+The same broad pattern appears on stability: Coterra Energy Inc. ranks near the top of the group, while Antero Resources Corporation stays in the weaker half.

 AR